spacetelescope/jdaviz/docs/specviz2d/import_data.rst

 Importing data through the Command Line
 =======================================

-You can load your data into the Specviz2D application through the command line (NOTE: this currently only supports passing a 2D spectrum object and will automatically extract the 1D spectrum):
+You can load your data into the Specviz2D application through the command line.
+Providing a data file is optional and multiple data files are supported (NOTE: this currently only supports passing a 2D spectrum object and will automatically extract the 1D spectrum):

 .. code-block:: bash

-    jdaviz specviz2d /my/directory/spectrum.fits
+    jdaviz specviz2d /my/directory/spectrum1.fits /my/directory/spectrum2.fits

 .. _specviz2d-import-gui: